 Book Club Meeting Frequently Asked Questions (FAQs):

-There are two meetings offered each month.
-The first Saturday meets in-person.
-The second Saturday is a virtual meeting.
+There are two meetings offered each month on the first and second Saturdays.
 Check the calendar for times, locations and any changes due to holidays.
 Both meetings has a facilitator who guides the discussion.